MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 SLA KPIs are performance indicators, such as First Response or Resolve by, that you’d like to track.

 1. Sign in to Dynamics 365 for Customer Service, and open the **Customer Service Hub** app.

 2. Select **Change area** > **Service Management** > **SLA KPIs**.
 A list of active SLA KPIs is displayed.

 3. Select New.
 The **New SLA KPI** page appears.

 4. Enter the following details on the **General** tab:

   - **Name:** Name of the SLA KPI.

-  - **Owner:**
+  - **Owner:** The user creating the SLA is populated by default.
+You can specify a different owner.

   - **Entity Name:** Select the entity for which the KPI must be measured.

   - **KPI Field:** Select the respective KPI field.
 For example, if you are creating an SLA KPI to define the time within which a first response should be sent to the customer, then select **FirstResponseByKPI** in the list.

    - **Applicable From:** Select a value based on which the warning and failure time will be measured.
 For example, if you select Created On, the warning and failure start time for an SLA is calculated from the date and time when the entity was created.

 5. Select **Save**, and then select **Activate**.
 The SLA KPI is saved and activated.